fukunagatsu/FAB-GMM/README.md

 ## Requirements
 * Eigen3.2.5

-You have to rewrite the logation of eigen3.2.5 in makefile accordingly.
+You have to rewrite the location of eigen3.2.5 in makefile accordingly.

 ##Usage
     ./FAB-GMM <epsilon> <input_file> <output_parameter_file> <output_responsibility_file>

 <epsilon>: The minimum value of mixing ratio of a component.
-If mixing ratio of component is smaller than <epsilon> during calculation, FAB algorithm shirnks the component.
+If mixing ratio of a component is smaller than <epsilon> during calculation, FAB algorithm shirnks the component.
 <input_file>      : Name of input file.
-<output_parameter_file>  : Name of output file in which estimated parameter was written.
+<output_parameter_file>  : Name of output file in which estimated parameter is written.
-<output_responsibility_file>  : Name of output file in which estimated responsibility was written.
+<output_responsibility_file>  : Name of output file in which estimated responsibility is written.

 ##Format of input file
 The first line describes the number of data and dimension.